8ctopus/sciter-package-manager/README.md

-# SPM
+# Sciter package manager (SPM)

-Sciter package manager is a command line tool to install sciter packages.
+SPM is an experimental command line tool to install sciter packages.

 ## how to install